Manual of the b6+ slide editor

 Plays the current slide deck in the default browser.

-If checked, omits the slide number and decoration from the current slide.
+(This check box is only visible if the chosen style sheet includes the corresponding functionality.)
+Checking the box removes any slide number and some or all decorations from the current slide. current slide.
 (This sets the ‘clear’ class on the slide.
-The actual effect depends on the chosen style sheet.)
+The precise effect depends on the style sheet.)

 Text Fit

-If checked, b6+ will try to reduce the font size of the current slide so that all text fits on the slide.
+If checked, b6+ will try to reduce the font size of the current slide if necessary to fit all text on the slide.
 (The effect is not visible in the editor.
 Try ‘Play’ to see it.)

 HTML View / WYSIWYG View